 - Dry, crusty nose

 - Lower tear production

 - Difficulty urinating or defecating

 Canine Dysautonomia Research

 Due to the growing cases of the disease in the Midwest, The University of Wyoming is fundraising to re-launch research for Canine Dysautonomia.

-The lead researcher, Dr. Schumaker, has collected hundred of samples that are now frozen, waiting for testing.
+The lead researcher, Dr. Schumaker, has collected hundreds of samples that are now frozen, waiting for testing.
 However, each test costs $1,000.
 So, you can donate online to help start the research project!

 Dr. Schumaker believes, “This disease is on the rise – increased diagnostic laboratory testing indicates that CD is an emerging disease of dogs.”

-If you would like to help educate & research this horrible disease, you can donate to Canine Dysautonomia research.
+If you’d like to help re-launch the research project, you can donate to Canine Dysautonomia research.

 Early detection can be the difference in surviving Canine Dysautonomia, so please watch out for these symptoms in your animals.
 If you have any questions, drop them in the comments below.